Minnesota EMS Provider Recognition Program

 Recognition Categories

-For individuals who are retiring after 15 or more years of active EMS service in Minnesota—including those who served prior to the establishment of EMS licensure in 1995.
-Certified or licensed individuals who formally retire their credentials may also be granted the honorary title suffix “-Retired” to reflect their service.
+For individuals who are retiring after 15 or more years of active EMS service in Minnesota—including those who who served prior to the establishment of the Minnesota Emergency Medical Services Regulatory Board (EMSRB) in 1995.
+Individuals who formally retire their credentials may also be granted the honorary title suffix “-Retired” to reflect their service.
 For example, a retired Emergency Medical Technician may use the designation “EMT–Retired” or “EMT–Ret.”

 Required Documents:

-For individuals whose careers reflect exceptional, sustained contributions to EMS in Minnesota.
-This designation may be awarded upon retirement, after retirement, or posthumously, and includes those who served prior to the establishment of EMS licensure in 1995.
+For individuals whose career reflects exceptional, sustained contributions to EMS in Minnesota.
+This designation may be awarded upon retirement, after retirement, or posthumously—including those who who served prior to the establishment of the Minnesota Emergency Medical Services Regulatory Board (EMSRB) in 1995.
 Recipients may be granted the honorary title suffix “–Emeritus” to recognize their lasting impact on the profession.
 For example, a retired paramedic may use the designation “Paramedic–Emeritus.”

 Required Documents: